It’s still a fairly new company in a fairly new industry, so the question is fair: Is DraftKings legit and safe?

 DraftKings has also recently upgraded their New York City offices.
 They now occupy over 23,000 square feet of office space on the fifth floor of a building at 400 Lafayette Street in Manhattan, according to New York City real estate site, therealdeal.com.
 The lease signed by DraftKings, runs for 5 years.

-In short, DraftKings is legit.
-There aren’t complaints about people not getting paid, nor is there any question of legality, as there had been in the online poker days.
+Furthermore, there aren’t complaints about people not getting paid, nor are there the questions of its legality, as there had been for many sites in the online poker days.
 So feel confident when playing on DraftKings.
 A wide receiver with a case of the “dropsies” is the only reason you should feel insecure playing on DraftKings.